Logicmaster8888/Project/project1/README.md

 Slot Machine Game

-How To:
+Description:
+This is a Slot Machine Game where it has 3 slots, each with a row of items that need to match.
+The bets are in increments of 50, with betting inputs of 50, 100, and 150.
+The fixed cost rate is at 50.

+The game's design comes into div tags and frames for slots reel1, reel2, reel3 and buttons are utilized for current counter, betting counters, slots, start button and reel overlay.

-Researching through Freecodecamp, googling, find solutions through youtube. some details about Slot machines.
-Thinking about how it would work with 3 slots or 1 slot.
+I used resources to research through Freecodecamp, googling, youtube, chatgpt to find solutions.
+It would work with 3 slots or 1 slot.
 Also having a betting feature.

-I utilized 50 Bet increments, 100 bets, 150 bets and I wanted the for the cost of one roll to be 50.
-I also developed the containers, div tags to utilize the buttons, the frames of the slots reel1, reel2, reel3.
+Images from Unsplash and the trial version of iPhoto were utilized, featuring slot machine icons.
+Image continuity is crucial for matching values, achieved by dividing images based on size.
+Image links are pulled using img elements, to build out the createImageElement function.

 Also assigning classes for my current counter, betting counters, slots, start button and reel overlay.

 Images:
-I found online images from unsplash, as well as iphoto trial version.
-It has slot machine icons.
+I found online images from unsplash, as well as iphoto trial version, featuring slot machine icons.
+Image links are pulled using img elements, to build out the createImageElement function.

 From my research it needs to be a continuous image for the reels to have a matched value.
 It's matched based on the size of the images.

-So the images would be divided by
-Also with what I researched I found that the a link would need to be use to pull the image.
+A link would need to be use to pull the image.
 The image is important because the use of the image is focused on initilizing the reels.
 I have them to the side of the frame so you can see all the items and options.
 I have createImageelement functions that come up as well as the initlizing the reels.
 Locally you can pull it from github, but I also found an alternative called imgbb.
 I used GIMP to edit the layers of each bell, cherry, fruit, diamond on top of each other.

 I created the CSS and designed it through creating a casino experience.
 Not only titling it but allowing the photo background through unsplash.
 I also wanted to include the current bet amount.

 Unsolved Problems / Major Hurdles
-    1. Major hurdles was figuring out the functions of the winning conditions
+    1. Major hurdles was figuring out the functions of the winning conditions, challenges bitting more than I could chew.
     2. Getting the slot machine aligned with the image of cropped in with the num_items element
     3. There is some bugs with the lag and then the height and weight of the num_items.
     4. Having the game logic complexity down with possible spinning reels that has the winning combinations, it maybe chonky or chunky.
     5. Being the first app I am coding it is going to be difficult but is going to be an exciting time.
     6. I want to work through some of the function logic.
 I did a lot of new research of new functions, such as delta, offset, indexing, createImageElement, Promise
-    7. I've set alerts to designate a prompt
+    7. I still need to work through the win logic to get it fully up to scale.
     8. The image sometimes doesn't all fit into the slots.
     9. Does not render well with mobile, but I did include the media element for responsive design.
+    10. But I learned a lot and I always love a challenge so I was excited to try this challenge, it really did give me a lot of great exposure to new functions, logic, code, and integrating all the html, css and javaScript.
+    11. Being creative.
 Timeframes

 step 1: Define Game Concepts & Set Up Environment